 There are many treatment options for overactive bladder.
 Most people who are treated see an improvement in their symptoms.

 - Lifestyle Changes: Adjusting activities that make your OAB symptoms worse – such as eating or drinking caffeine or acidic foods – is the first step in treating OAB.
+(Review the list of potential bladder irritants)

 - Bladder Retraining: Through retraining, you learn to resist the urge to go and increase control over how much urine your bladder can hold.
 Your doctor can set up a retraining schedule for you.